yargs/yargs/README.md

 .detectLocale(boolean)
 -----------

-Should yargs attempt to detect the os' locale? defaults to `true`.
+Should yargs attempt to detect the os' locale? defaults to `false`.

 .nargs(key, count)
 -----------